[News]

 “It’s cool, but we’ve got a lot of racing left,” a humble Hunter Lawrence said in his post-race podium interview in Texas.
 “It’s cool to be racing with the sport’s legends, and I’m happy to tick that little box.
 It’s a huge thank you to my team and everyone that’s around me.
 We’ve got an amazing group and that’s really the most valuable thing in my program.
 It takes a whole village to move mountains.”

 The victory allowed Hunter Lawrence to extend his lead in the series standings to 4 points over Tomac.
-But will Hunter be able to retain the red plate after this weekend’s Round 8 in Daytona (where Tomac has notched up an unrivalled record of six wins)?
+But will Hunter be able to retain the red plate after this weekend’s Round 8 in Daytona (where Tomac has notched up an unrivalled record of seven wins)?
 Maybe.
 Maybe not.
 But let’s just say fewer and fewer people are prepared to offer decent betting odds against Hunter Lawrence joining his brother, Jett, as an AMA 450SX Champion, and creating yet more history in the sport.

 450SX HIGHLIGHTS – RD 7: ARLINGTON, TEXAS